A scientist, writer, audiophile, and smartphone addict, Will Apse loves writing articles on a variety of subjects.

 In 1963, Philippe Aries wrote a famous historical work called 'Centuries of Childhood.'
 It broke new ground by inquiring into ordinary lives in a new way.
 Since the lives of ordinary people were not well documented, Aries was obliged to make inferences from the few sources of information that were available, like church records.
 'Inferential history' has been controversial ever since but offers plenty of food for thought.

 Aries concluded from his study that from the age of 7, people were no longer children in medieval Europe.
-They were grown ups who were expected to work in the fields or other business of their family.
+They were grown-ups who were expected to work in the fields or other businesses of their family.

 This has prompted some people to believe that medieval parents did not care deeply about their children.

 More recently, new views have emerged as a result of the study of physical remains, including skeletons, toys, and pictorial records, as well as archival material.

 The video below reviews the evidence that childhood involved as much play as hard labor and that parents cared about their children as much as we do today.